 The Art Side of the Moon has become the only authorised documentary of the Lunar Codex.

-The complete film is currently being processed for etching onto a NanoFiche archive and will be the first film processed onto NanoFiche using a proprietary digital encoding technology developed for the Lunar Codex.
+The film has been processed for etching onto a NanoFiche archive and will be the first film processed onto NanoFiche using a proprietary digital encoding technology developed for the Lunar Codex.

-The film is expected to fit onto six NanoFiche discs and will be archived onboard the Polaris mission of the Lunar Codex, along with other cultural artefacts, due to launch to the lunar southern hemisphere in 2025 with the Astrobotic Griffin lander.
+The film fits onto six NanoFiche discs and will be archived onboard the Polaris mission of the Lunar Codex, along with other cultural artefacts, due to launch to the lunar southern hemisphere in 2025 with the Astrobotic Griffin lander.